MarynaShavlak/game-sudoku-for-kids/README.md

 ## How to Play

-1. Launch the Game: Access the game by visiting the following URL:
+1. **Launch the Game:** Access the game by visiting the following URL:
    [Sudoku for Kids](https://marynashavlak.github.io/game-sudoku-for-kids/).
-2. Game Interface: The game interface features a category selection block for theme, difficulty level, and game type.
+2. **Game Interface:** The game interface features a category selection block for theme, difficulty level, and game type.
 Users can access game rules through an animated Lucky Cat icon.
 A statistics icon provides information on level-specific indicators.
 After selecting parameters, users press "Start" to enter the game board.
 The interface displays lives, hints, sound controls, and, if applicable, a timer with a pause button.
 The game board consists of a vibrant field with filled and empty cells, along with a block of images for insertion into the empty cells.
-3. Objective: The objective of Sudoku for Kids is to fill every empty cell on the grid with a picture, ensuring that each row and each column contains all pictures exactly once.
+3. **Objective:** The objective of Sudoku for Kids is to fill every empty cell on the grid with a picture, ensuring that each row and each column contains all pictures exactly once.
-4. Picture Selection and Insertion: To select a picture for insertion, simply click on the desired image within the selection block.
+4. **Picture Selection and Insertion:** To select a picture for insertion, simply click on the desired image within the selection block.
 Once you have chosen the picture, click on an empty cell on the board where you wish to insert the image.

    ## Features

-   - Child-Friendly Interface: The game features a visually appealing and intuitive interface, designed to engage young players and make solving Sudoku puzzles enjoyable.
-   - Helpful Hints: If you get stuck, the game provides hints to guide you towards the correct solution.
+   - **Child-Friendly Interface:** The game features a visually appealing and intuitive interface, designed to engage young players and make solving Sudoku puzzles enjoyable. -**Helpful Hints:** If you get stuck, the game provides hints to guide you towards the correct solution.
 Use them wisely to improve your skills.
-   - Responsive Design: The game adapts to different screen sizes, ensuring an optimal experience on desktops, laptops, tablets, and mobile devices.
+   - **Responsive Design:** The game adapts to different screen sizes, ensuring an optimal experience on desktops, laptops, tablets, and mobile devices.
-   - Enhanced Game Experience with Sound Orientation: This game feature uses sound cues to aid player navigation and decision-making.
+   - **Enhanced Game Experience with Sound Orientation:** This game feature uses sound cues to aid player navigation and decision-making.
 Distinct effects indicate actions such as selecting cells or making correct/incorrect moves.
      These auditory cues improve player engagement and are especially helpful for visually impaired or audio-oriented players, promoting inclusivity and accessibility.
-   - Sound Personalization: The game offers a sound personalization feature that grants players the ability to mute background music or sound effects.
+   - **Sound Personalization:** The game offers a sound personalization feature that grants players the ability to mute background music or sound effects.
      The game recognizes that audio preferences can vary greatly from person to person, and it aims to provide a tailored experience for a more enjoyable gameplay session.
 Whether players prefer a lively and dynamic audio environment or a more tranquil and focused one, the sound personalization